mt-mods/protector/README.md

 Protector redo for minetest is a mod that protects a players builds by placing a block that stops other players from digging or placing blocks in that area.

-based on glomie's mod, remade by Zeg9 and reworked by TenPlus1.
+based on glomie's mod, remade by Zeg9 and rewritten by TenPlus1.

 https://forum.minetest.net/viewtopic.php?f=11&t=9376